Sue: New font. I don’t like it.

 Me: Really?
 I’m surprised.

-Sue: It’s pure energy.
+Sue: It’s pure energy, isn’t it?
 What do you want it to look like?
-It makes sense and it doesn’t look silly.
+It makes sense to me, and it doesn’t look too silly.
 It’s quite unsettling, actually.
 I’m enjoying this.

 Me: I know.
 You hardly said a word again.

 Sue: It’s good!
-What more do you want me to say?top
+What more do you want me to say?

 Nicol is pestering us to watch the latest Game of Thrones.